brucefan1983/GPUMD/README.md

 * Apart from being highly efficient, another unique feature of GPUMD is that it has useful utilities to study heat transport [2, 3, 4, 5].

+* It can train the NEP machine-learning potential [6] and run MD simulations with it.
+It can also run MD simulations with the machine-learning based force constant potential (FCP) [7].

 ## Prerequisites

 * You need to have a GPU card with compute capability no less than 3.5 and a `CUDA` toolkit no older than `CUDA` 9.0.